 17. Adventure and convenience included: Your group can visit multiple destinations with comfort and ease on a cruise ship – no extra packing and unpacking.
 Each day in a new port brings anticipation of exploration, discovery and adventure.
 Cruise lines are adding more authentic and immersive excursions, and upscale ships offer longer stays and overnight port calls.
 (Right: Exploring Alaska, a popular incentive destination, with Lindblad Expeditions)

 18. A secure ship environment, particularly on a full-ship charter, protects company privacy and reduces risk.
 Cruise ships are tightly controlled environments and passengers are protected by a comprehensive system of security.
-Find more information and facts about cruise ship safety and security.

 19. Blockbuster entertainment options – without spending a dime.
 No need to leave the ship for spectacular entertainment including Broadway shows, cirque-style aerial performers, live music, dance and comedy clubs, deck parties, movies under the stars, high-tech immersive experiences and more!
 (Right: Royal Caribbean’s AquaTheater offers complimentary shows)

 20. Unique experiences on a ship build company/brand identity loyalty and lasting relationships to deliver a solid return on investment.